-“Joining Freedom Boat Club was one of the best investments I’ve ever made.
-I’m a five-time former boat owner.
-Ownership was the right choice for our family previously, but now we’re at a stage where we appreciate the convenience of simply going online to make a reservation, choosing from multiple types of well-maintained boats from a large fleet, and taking full advantage of the maintenance-free boating lifestyle that Freedom Boat Club delivers.
-At this time in our lives, membership is a very cost-effective and easy way to enjoy the boating lifestyle.
-There’s nothing like spending a day on the water, returning to the dock and then turning in the keys.
-You just can’t put a price on what I like to call real boating freedom!”
+“Joining Freedom Boat Club really is one of the best investments I ever made!
+I’m a five-time former boat-owner.
+Ownership was right for our family at the time, but, at this stage in our lives, club membership is an easy, cost-effective way to enjoy the boating lifestyle.
+There’s nothing like spending a day on the water, returning to the dock, and then just turning in the keys.”

 —Kenneth Smith, Venice, FL (see more testimonials here)

-We know that the cost of membership is a very important consideration for you as you begin your research on boat clubs.
-We’re consumers too, and like yourself, we want to be as thorough as possible when analyzing all options.
+The cost of membership is a very important consideration as you begin your research on boat clubs.
+We’re consumers too, so we know that you want to be as thorough as possible when analyzing all the options.

 Two Pricing Components

-The one-time fee and the cost of the monthly membership plan vary depending on where you join and the type of membership plan you select.
+The one-time fee and the cost of the monthly membership plan vary depending on where you join, and the type of plan you select.

 Why Does the Cost of the One-Time Entry Fee Vary?

-The cost of the one-time membership fee is based upon local market conditions, and that can vary widely.
-Let me share an analogy that will hopefully put this into its proper perspective.
+The cost of the one-time membership fee is based upon local market conditions, and those can vary widely.

-Keep in mind that many of the franchises and corporate clubs occasionally offer promotions and incentives at times throughout the year, so always ask if discounts or special offers are available.
+Many Freedom Boat Clubs offer occasional promotions and incentives throughout the year, so always ask about discounts or special offers!

 Monthly Membership Plans